FAForever/fa/docs/development/setup.md

-REM /EnableDiskWatch    Allows the game to reload files when it sees they're changed on disk REM /showlog            Opens the moho log by default REM /log                Defines where to store the log file
+REM /EnableDiskWatch    Allows the game to reload files when it sees they're changed on disk REM /showlog            Opens the moho log by default REM /log                Defines where to store the log file REM /nomovie            Removes potentially lagging starting/launching movies (will require you to hit escape on startup) REM
+REM Other interesting program arguments:
+REM /debug              Start the game with the Lua debugger enabled
 ```

 For Linux users you can use the following bash script file instead: